jackSeigerman/Finance-Tracker/README.md

 ## locations

-the main page is at `/app/index.tsx` and the components are in `/components` dont touch the ios app folder
+the main page is at `/app/index.tsx` and the components are in `/components` dont touch the ios folder